mayurgajbhiye4/FluxAI/README.md

-# 🚀 FluxAI – Your AI-Powered Productivity Sidekick
+# 🚀 FluxAI – Your AI-Powered Productivity Tracker

 > Because who needs sleep when you have deadlines, LeetCode, and a mildly aggressive AI assistant?